 The Cuts & Bruises Barbershop in London.
 Type ‘barbershop stoke newington’ and there they are right at the top.
 They even feature in Google Maps!
 Cuts & Bruises is an excellent example of ranking for the right keywords, rather than the most popular.

 Marine Corps Aviation Association.
-This website was put together in two days!
-It now ranks for over 190 keywords, ensuring those looking for the site can find it easily.
+This website now ranks for over 190 keywords, ensuring those looking for the site can find it easily.
 Depending on what your website is for, sometimes it’s just a case of dotting the i’s and crossing the t’s.

 Long John Silver’s runs on Wix, appearing whenever people in the US search for a local fish takeaway.
 Looks great, too, which doesn’t hurt.